Skip to content

 Indigenous communities displaced from their land by the expansion of agribusiness in Mato Grosso do Sul, Brazil.
 (Photo: Cristiano Navarro) Today in New York City, a group of organizations who are allies of WhyHunger are launching a new report titled “Foreign Pension Funds and Land Grabbing in Brazil” that details the seedy underbelly of investments in land acquisitions in

-(Photo courtesy of Mariama Sonko) This is a guest post from Other Worlds, a women-driven education and movement support collaborative.
-Other Worlds brings to you a 7-part article series featuring interviews with grassroots African leaders (mostly women) from Senegal, Mali, Kenya, Zimbabwe and South Africa.
-Each is working for seed and food sovereignty, the decolonization of Africa’s food system, and
+Reposted with permission from Other Worlds, a women-driven education and movement support collaborative.
+This is the 3rd in a 7-part article series featuring interviews with grassroots African leaders (mostly women) from Senegal, Mali, Kenya, Zimbabwe and South Africa.
+Each is working for seed and food sovereignty, the decolonization of Africa’s food system, and the preservation of traditional farming practices.
+From an

 Hungerthon isn’t over yet, but here at the WhyHunger office we're already reflecting on how grateful we are for the volunteers that make it possible year after year.
 I sat down with a few longtime volunteers to hear about what makes Hungerthon so important to each of them.
 For more on Hungerthon, check out the website here.
 Remember, there’s still